 The 2008 AltWeekly Award winner for Feature talks about her work.

-Where did you find your idea for your feature?
+Where did you get the idea for this story?

-Read the story that garnered Ladd a first-place finish in Feature (circulation under 55,000):
+Read the story that garnered Feldman a first-place finish in Feature (circulation 55,000 and over):

 Part of the 2008 “How I Got That Story” series, in which Academy for Alternative Journalism fellows reveal the processes of the writers and editors who won first-place AltWeekly Awards.
 These interviews also appear in Best AltWeekly Writing and Design 2008.